MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 This problem is more complicated than much of the math you’ll use for basic web development.
 With algebra problems, you have to solve the equation yourself.
 With JavaScript, you can create functions to solve problems for you.
 More on that later.

-Let’s assume the person using our calculator has signed in.
-We know their name, so we want to store their name in a variable.
+Imagine we know that our user's name is something iconic like Joe.
+We want to store that name in a variable to make our code easier to maintain.

 `const userName = ‘Joe’;`

-`const` represents a constant variable that will never change.
+`const` represents a constant variable.

 `userName` is the name I decided to give the variable.
 You can name your variables just about anything, but it’s always best to choose a name that makes the most sense for your application.

-`‘Joe’` is the value that I assigned to the userName variable.
+`‘Joe’` is the value that I assigned to the `userName` variable.

-By creating a variable with the user’s name, I can now reference `userName` anywhere in my site and it will display the text `Joe`.
+By creating a variable with the user’s name, I can now reference `userName` anywhere in my site and it will display the text `  Joe`.
+If I want to change the name to something else, I only have to change the value of userName opposed to changing every individual instance of `Joe` throughout the site.

-Let’s get back to our calculator.
+Now that we've explored the importance of storing values in variables, let’s look back at our calculator.
 After the user enters two numbers and presses the Submit button, we want JavaScript to add the two numbers together.
 We will do so using a function.

 The beautiful part about programming languages is that they will do the calculations for you.
 You just need to learn how to set up the function to do so.